Warranty & Support

 What Else Is Important in Choosing a Deep Fryer?

-A little common sense can go a long way when you're considering safety while frying food, but some deep fryers that employ certain features that act as precautions can make the task safer.
+A little common sense can go a long way when you're considering safety while frying food, but deep fryers with smart safety features are ideal.
 We also looked at the length of warranty and support that each manufacturer offers.

 The best deep fryers have lids that cover the hot oil and food while cooking, preventing grease splattering all over your kitchen – and you.
 We found that these machines allowed enough steam to escape through vents on the top while also containing the oil in the vat.